TWA Flight 128

 TWA Flight 128 was a regularly scheduled Trans World Airlines passenger flight from Los Angeles to Boston, with intermediate stops in Cincinnati and Pittsburgh.
-On November 20, 1967, Flight 128 crashed on final approach to Greater Cincinnati Airport; 70 of the 82 people aboard the Convair 880 were killed in the crash.
+On November 20, 1967, Flight 128 crashed on final approach to Cincinnati/Northern Kentucky International Airport 70 of the 82 people aboard the Convair 880 were killed in the crash.

 Aircraft and crew

 On November 20, 1967, TWA Flight 128 was operated using a Convair 880 narrow-body jet airliner (registration number N821TW).
 The Convair was manufactured in December 1960 and placed in service by TWA in January 1961.
 It had accumulated a total of 18,850 hours of operating time prior to the accident flight.
 While various maintenance writeups had occurred and been cleared in accordance with existing maintenance procedures, in no case were both the captain's and first officer's altimeters reported malfunctioning at the same time.

 The flight's captain, 45-year-old Charles L. Cochran, had accumulated 12,895 hours of flight time, including 1,390 hours in the Convair 880.
 The first officer, 33-year-old Robert P. Moyers, had approximately 2,647 hours of flight time, including 447 in the Convair 880.
 The flight engineer, 29-year-old Jerry L. Roades, had 3,479 hours of piloting experience, none of which were in the Convair 880, but had 288 hours of experience as a flight engineer in the 880.
 The flight also had four flight attendants on board.